robotology/gesture-recognition/README.md

 - **"You lost"**, after that the robot says **"I think you are wrong"**, to let the robot know that it lost.
 - **"Game over"**, to quit the game straight away.
 - **"Good bye"**, to close the LUA application.

+The actions performed by the robot are specified in the file actions.ini if you are using kinect, and actionsStereo.ini if you are using stereo.
+In both cases it is easy to add or modify actions that you want the robot to perform.

 ## Documentation